A rich and creamy Healthy Mac and Cheese Recipe that's lighter on calories thanks to a few simple recipe hacks.

 Save this low-fat mac and cheese recipe for later on Pinterest:

 What is a roux?

-How do you make a roux?
+How to make a roux:

 Below are the steps to follow a roux.
 Have all your ingredients measured out ahead of time as the cooking will go fast!